 Renewable Energy Content Detail

-The Commonwealth of Massachusetts requires that all electricity supply products include a minimum of 59% from renewable energy resources in 2023, 62% in 2024, 63% in 2025, and 69% in 2026.
-Walpole Power Choice Standard meets this minimum requirement.
-Walpole Power Choice Green exceeds this requirement.
+* The Commonwealth of Massachusetts requires that all electricity supply products include a minimum of 59% from renewable energy resources in 2023, 62% in 2024, 63% in 2025, and 69% in 2026.
+Power Choice Standard meets the minimum requirement, and Power Choice Green exceeds it.

 What are MA Class I RECs?